Invertible Ideals and Gaussian Semirings: Fractional and invertible ideals of semirings

 \section{Fractional and invertible ideals of semirings}

 In this section, we introduce fractional and invertible ideals for semirings and prove a couple of interesting results for them.
-Note that whenever we feel it is necessary, we remind concepts related to semiring theory to make the paper self-contained.
+Note that whenever we feel it is necessary, we recall concepts related to semiring theory to make the paper as self-contained as possible.